 - If it’s your first time using a watering globe, I recommend experimenting it on your easy beginner plants first.
 These plants are more sturdy and tolerant to various conditions.

 - Before you go on a trip, try your watering globe a few times to get a good idea of whether it’s going to last for the duration of your trip.
+Use a plant moisture meter to check that it’s getting the right amount of water.

 - The best way to ensure your plant receives enough water is to water your plant thoroughly before inserting the watering globe into the soil.
 This prevents problems with the globes emptying quicker than they should.